On Weighted Twisted K-Energy and Its Applications: Introduction

-Regarding Corollary \ref{cor:mixed-singularities}, we emphasize that while \cite{Xu_Zheng25} and \cite{Xu25} restrict their attention to smooth divisors, our framework handles general twisted positive $(1,1)$-currents $\chi$, thereby covering simple normal crossing divisors.
-More specifically, Xu \cite{Xu25} and Xu--Zheng \cite{Xu_Zheng25} established uniqueness results for extremal and cscK Poincar\'e-type metrics along smooth divisors, employing the convexity framework of Berman--Berndtsson \cite{BB} where applying a partition of unity involves subtleties near the divisor.
-In contrast, our approach leverages developments in pluripotential theory \cite{BDL} and weighted K\"ahler geometry \cite{AJL,BJT}.
-This allows us to handle general twisted positive $(1,1)$-currents satisfying \eqref{eq: ChiProp}, thereby treating simple normal crossing divisors with mixed cusp and conic singularities, and working within the finite energy space $\cET(X,\omega)$ rather than restricting to Poincar\'e-type potentials.
-Furthermore, we establish in Proposition \ref{prop:first-var-weak-poincare} the first variation formula for the weighted twisted Mabuchi functional $\cM_{v,\mathrm{w}}^{2\pi[D]}$ on the space of Poincar\'e-type potentials, showing that critical points satisfy the weighted twisted scalar curvature equation~\mbox{$S_v^{2\pi[D]}(\omega_\varphi) = \mathrm{w}$}.
-A key ingredient in the proof is the following decomposition formula for the Ricci curvature of a Poincar\'e-type K\"ahler metric $\omega_\varphi$ established in Proposition \ref{decomp}:
+Regarding Corollary \ref{cor:mixed-singularities}, Xu \cite{Xu25} and Xu--Zheng \cite{Xu_Zheng25} established uniqueness results for extremal and cscK Poincar\'e-type metrics along smooth divisors, employing the convexity framework of Berman--Berndtsson \cite{BB} where applying a partition of unity involves subtleties near the divisor.
+Thus Corollary \ref{cor:mixed-singularities} can be viewed as a finite-energy generalization of the smooth-divisor convexity framework appearing in \cite{Xu25,Xu_Zheng25}.
+It replaces the smooth-divisor and Poincar\'e-type assumptions by the general current decomposition \eqref{eq: ChiProp}, thereby allowing simple normal crossing divisors with mixed cusp and conic components and working on the full finite-energy space $\cET(X,\omega)$.
+Furthermore, we establish in Proposition \ref{prop:first-var-weak-poincare} the first variation formula for the weighted twisted Mabuchi functional $\cM_{\mathrm{v},\mathrm{w}}^{2\pi[D]}$ on the space of Poincar\'e-type potentials, showing that critical points satisfy the weighted twisted scalar curvature equation~\mbox{$S_{\mathrm{v}}^{2\pi[D]}(\omega_\varphi) = \mathrm{w}$}.
+A key ingredient in the proof is the following decomposition formula for the Ricci curvature of a Poincar\'e-type K\"ahler metric $\omega_\varphi$ established in Corollary \ref{decomp}: